 Please show respect for the law while driving the beaches of the OBX, NC

-Consistent warmer weather is almost here along the coast of NC; which means that those fiberglass dune buggy owners/enthusiasts that take their rides to the Outer Banks will be chomping at the bit to air down and get them in the sand.
+April 12, 2018 - Consistent warmer weather is almost here along the coast of NC; which means that fiberglass dune buggy owners/enthusiasts that take their rides to the Outer Banks will be chomping at the bit to air down and get their tires in the sand.
 It is extremely important that, in order to promote a good image for our shared hobby (along with abiding by the various local/area laws and restrictions), FDB owners become fully aware with what is and what is not legal/allowed.

 Laws and restrictions can greatly differ along the vast stretch of beaches along the Outer Banks, so it would be irresponsible to assume that there is a “one size fits all” situation.
 Please make sure that you are following the laws that apply to your local city/county.
 Shown here are some totally obvious examples of confirmed illegal activity; this kind of abuse and complete disregard for the law should not be tolerated.
 What is even more unfortunate is that some of those that appear in these photos actually live in the area; do they think that their “local” status actually gives them some sort of special privilege or exception?
 These area residents are extremely poor examples of the positive and law-abiding image that most responsible and self-respecting fiberglass dune buggy owners strive for.
 Unfortunately, others that ended up in these photos may have just been unknowing/unwitting participants.

 It is illegal to drive on the beaches just south of Corolla between April 31 and September 30th.
 These photos show a makeshift beach party, just under the USACOE Field Research Facility Pier during the 2017 Labor Day weekend.
 The owner of this dune buggy has claimed in the past that he is exempt because he “knows somebody”; but according to the Duck Police Department, this is a clear violation of the law.